-Understand the custom fields of the Aanqi CMS and their output.
+Understand the custom fields and their output of AnQi CMS.

-For example, if we define a custom multi-line text field named "Product Description" for a "Product" content model, its field name isproductDescriptionThen in the product detail page template, we can get and output its value in this way:
+For example, if we define a custom multi-line text field named "Product Description" for a "Product" content model, the field it calls isproductDescriptionThen in the product detail page template, we can get and output its value like this:

 {% archiveDetail productDesc with name="productDescription" %}